Kray-G/kinx/docs/Package.md

 #### How To Install/Uninstall Package

 To install the package you want to use, do it with `kip install` command.
-Here is the example of installing a `typesetting` package.
+Here is the example of installing the `typesetting` package.

 ```
 $ kip install typesetting